shelleyolivia/learn-tutorials/solana/gaming-on-solana.md

 ## Create NFT util functions

 NFT stands for non-fungible token, which basically means that it's a one-of-a-kind digital asset that belongs to you and you only.
-The most popular NFTs right now include artwork and music, but can also include videos and even tweets
+The most popular NFTs right now include artwork and music, but can also include videos and even tweets.

-NFT can hold image/video/audio as a metadata property, which means if we own the NFT then we own the metadata of the NFT.
-All these metadata need to be stored somewhere on the internet and link of these uploaded item used as metadata property of an NFT.
+NFT metadata can include links to images/videos/audio files.
+All the metadata needs to be stored somewhere on the internet, and generally the NFT metadata will include links to the uploaded files rather than storing the files on the blockchain itself.
+The reason for this is that storing large amounts of data on the blockchain is computationally expensive.
+Storing a few bytes for a URL is much easier than storing an entire JPEG.
+Because of this, it is important to use durable file storage such as Arweave or IPFS to maintain the metadata files of an NFT.

 We will use Arweave, a blockchain based data hosting service which is decentralized and distributed across the network.